GuideDesigner/DGD-Cas9/Base-Editors (BE)/Readme.md

 # DGD-BE (Deep Guide Designer for Adenosine and Cytosine base-editor; ABE and CBE)
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 DGD-VAR similar to DGD  is python based on-target scoring method for SpCas9 and variants employing optimal scaffold, which is developed by integrating information from target sequence, biofeatures and spacer-scaffold base-pairing of sgRNA into CNN based deep learning model.
+The length of target sequence for base-editors is 24nt, where the upstream constitutes 1nt, the guide 20nt and the downstream 3nt (3nt; NGG)

 ## Source Code